 It is a sad fact that most people will become seriously injured at some point in their lives.
 Many of these injuries will be severe enough to necessitate a trip to the emergency room or physical rehabilitation sessions.
-While some of these injuries are the victim’s own fault or are simply “acts of God” as an insurance company might call them, others are attributable to the actions of another party.
+While some of these injuries may be your own fault or are simply “acts of God” as an insurance company might call them, others are attributable to the actions of another person or company.

 Whenever another person is at-fault for an injury in the state of Nebraska, the injured party has the right to demand civil compensation.
-Whether the defendant inflicted the injury through an intentional action or whether the injury results from an accident, the injured party may be able to demand payments for physical injuries, emotional distress, and economic losses.
+Whether you were injured through an intentional action or from an accident, you could demand payments for physical injuries, emotional distress, and economic losses.

-A determined and persistent Omaha personal injury lawyer with Berry Law Firm could help you pursue the full compensation to which you may be entitled.
+A determined and persistent Omaha personal injury lawyer at Berry Law could help you pursue the full compensation you’re entitled to.
 Our experienced trial attorneys could set up a consultation to hear your side of the story, work to gather relevant evidence, and lead the way in both settlement negotiations and civil lawsuits.

 Sources of Personal Injury Cases in Omaha

-Most personal injury claims arise out of accidents.
+Most personal injury claims are the result of an unintentional accident.
 These are situations in which the defendant did not mean to cause any harm to the injured party, but an injury occurred due to their carelessness or recklessness.
 Nebraska law states that even if a defendant did not mean to cause any harm, they can still be held civilly liable for resulting damages if a plaintiff can prove that they were negligent.

 Legal negligence occurs when a defendant violates their duty to protect an individual and that individual is injured as a result.
 This basic framework for a negligence case applies to injuries sustained in situations such as:

 Another major source of personal injury lawsuits is intentional criminal conduct.
-While the defendants in instances of assault, sexual abuse, or homicide usually face criminal prosecution for their actions, criminal courts have no authority to force that defendant to provide monetary compensation to their victims.
+While the defendants in instances of assault, sexual abuse, or homicide usually face criminal prosecution for their actions, criminal courts have no authority to force the at-fault person to provide monetary compensation.

 People who are injured in criminal scenarios have the right to demand payment from the defendant.
-Whether an injury was the result of an accident or a criminal act, an Omaha personal injury attorney could help them iron out all the important details of their case.
+Whether an injury was the result of an accident or a criminal act, an Omaha personal injury attorney could help you iron out the important details of your case and fight for compensation.

 Potential Sources of Compensation